Each special topics course examines a different subject or problem from a comparative framework.

 In pursuit of these ideas, you (the student) should be mindful of the challenges presented by the following higher-level learning goals that your TAs and I want you to strive toward:

 1. The major goal of this course is to have students recognize natural philosophy (referred to as "science" only since the latter decades of the 19th c.) to be closely linked to arts and letters up through the Enlightenment, as well as connected to the mystical (even magical) traditions of the previous two millennia.
-We will try to convince you that the heir to all these influences on natural philosophy, modern science, remains every bit as imaginative and creative as any scholarly or artistic pursuit, albeit in a carefully disciplined fashion.
+We will try to convince you that the heir to all these influences on natural philosophy, modern science, remains every bit as imaginative and creative as any other scholarly or even artistic pursuit, albeit in a carefully disciplined fashion.

 2. Only in those last decades of the 19th c. does a communication wall become evident between physical sciences and the humanities.
 The second goal is to help penetrate that wall built on the perception that scientific thinking is, for the uninitiated, unfathomable or at the least, arcane.
 It is a fact that scientists perceive and make sense of the physical World with a methodology that is necessarily based on carefully chosen ontological and epistemological fundamentals.
 The key to meeting this second goal is to grasp the necessity of these choices, which is clarified by understanding the broader historical context in which these fundamentals were refined.